Simularia/medea/README.md

 ### Scheme 2 - Wind erosion of dust cumulus with available wind data

-The algorithm according to the EPA AP-42 methodology is the following:
+The algorithm according to the EPA AP-42 methodology is here summarized:

 - Computation of the wind at 10 meters: